RackerWilliams/system-model/README.md

 config can be coded once an is negligible compared to how often humans will interact with the file.

-#### Transformation is not a bad thing

-The power-proxy needs some info from the system model, the versioning component may need a collection of possible destinations, etc. Being able to translate the model to extract relevant data by each component is not a bad strategy.

 #### Should generate an image

 It should be possible to generate an overview image of a particular